nadezhdagub/sqli-hunter/README.md

 Clone this project and open project directory from your IDE (Intellij idea)

+I run on windows operating environment, so download the necessary programs and libraries in advance (Intellij idea, maven library, tomcat library)

 If you want to run from the terminal, then do:
 ```
 mvn cleam package